 For Primary through High School groups, a 1:5 adult to student ratio is recommended.
 For Middle and High School groups, a 1:10 adult to student ratio is recommended.
 The History Center considers a group tour to be 30 people or less.
 Teachers and chaperones (per ratios listed) get free admission.
 Additional attendees will be charged $2.00 a person.

 Payment for most programs will be accepted ahead of time, day of, or within one month of the performed activity.
 Cash, checks, and credit cards are accepted.
 The History Center can provide you with an invoice, if needed.
-Please note any tour that occurs after 4:00 pm will incur a $10 additional fee for the entire group.

 Please contact: Dana Duffy, Education Manager